nposdalj/PropaMod/README.md

 For each frequency, bellhop_PropMod.m also saves a .mat file containing certain values required for animal detection simulation.

 #### U.2.4 Related Scripts
-bellhop_PropMod.m calls two functions in the PropagationModeling repository:
+bellhop_PropMod.m calls two functions in the PropaMod repository:
 * `makeBTY.m`: Generates the bathymetry (.bty) file for each radial.
 * `makeEnv.m`: Generates the environment (.env) file for each radial.